Swayam4717/communication_support/README.md

 The design is retrieval-first.
 AI generation is only used when cached visuals, OpenSymbols, and Emoji API do not provide a suitable result.

+The backend validates visual generation requests before calling external services:

+- `optionLabels` must be an array
+- At least one non-empty option label is required
+- Up to 4 option labels are processed
+- Each option label must be 60 characters or shorter

 ### Global Visual Cache

 Visual cache is stored in Firestore using: